Discover how to measure battery state-of-charge and what future developments may bring.

-One of the main tasks of the smart battery is to establish communication between the battery and user.
-A fuel gauge that indicates state-of-charge is part of this effort.
+One of the main tasks of the smart battery is to establish communication between the battery and the user.
+A fuel gauge indicating state-of-charge fulfills part of this effort.
 When pressing the TEST button on a fully charged SMBus battery, all signal lights illuminate.
 On a partially discharged battery, half the lights illuminate, and on an empty battery all lights remain dark or a red light appears.
 Figure 1 shows a fuel gauge of a battery that is 75 percent charged, with three lights glowing.

 Figure 1: State-of-charge readout of a “smart” battery